13 Top-Rated Ski Resorts in New Hampshire, 2023

 Although it is one of the smaller ski areas in terms of terrain, with only 255 skiable acres, 100 percent of the terrain is covered by snowmaking, and its south-facing slopes make it popular in the coldest months.
 The 50 trails are served by 11 lifts, so lines are usually short.

-The Green Peak expansion continues, with completion of the new six-pack, high-speed bubble chairlift opening this season.
-The White Peaks Express is the first chairlift of its kind in the United States and was specifically designed for Waterville Valley.
-Also opening is a new T-bar with a capacity of 1,000 an hour.
+The Green Peak six-pack, opened last season, is a high-speed bubble chairlift, and the White Peaks Express is the first chairlift of its kind in the United States and was specifically designed for Waterville Valley.

 Frequent free bus transport from the village lodging and activities to the slopes is an added advantage; parking lots and trolley services will be expanding, and ski-to access is being added on the perimeter of some parking areas.